leobargiotti/News-Classifier/README.md

    - <a href="https://scikit-learn.org/stable/modules/generated/sklearn.linear_model.LogisticRegression.html">LogisticRegression</a>
    - <a href="https://scikit-learn.org/stable/modules/generated/sklearn.linear_model.SGDClassifier.html">SGDClassifier</a>
    * To find the best parameters of classifiers is used <a href="https://scikit-learn.org/stable/modules/generated/sklearn.model_selection.GridSearchCV.html">GridSearchCV</a>
-   * Model of classifiers are saved in [model_saved folder](models_saved), so every time that application restarts doesn't refit models but loads them from the folder.
+   * Model of classifiers are saved in [models_saved folder](models_saved), so every time that application restarts doesn't refit models but loads them from the folder.
 Otherwise, application fits and save models when the dataset changes.

 ## Data